eskylake/poler/README.md

 This method select all or specific columns from the table.
 You can pass the array of columns you want as the first argument.

 #### one()
-This method gets and returns only one record.
+This method returns only one record.

 #### all()
-This method gets and returns all records.
+This method returns all records.

 For example:
 ```php